ZION CORRALES-NELSON PROFILE

 Above all, The Performance also catapults Zion into the #1 rank in South East Asia.
-Overtaking teammate Kristina Marie Knott who ran 23.62 at the Philippine Nationals in Ilagan, on that occasion, Zion was second with a time of 24.03.
+Overtaking teammate Kristina Marie Knott ran 23.62 at the Philippine Nationals in Ilagan; on that occasion, Zion was second with a time of 24.03.

-Besides, Zion also won the 400m timing 54.76 at the Dual meet as well, which is the season lead for South East Asia in the 40 as well.
+Besides, Zion also won the 400m timing 54.76 at the Dual meet, which is the season lead for South East Asia in the 40.
 Zion’s best time of 54.18 was back in 2014; at that time, it was a Junior and National Record until it was broken by Kayla Richardson (53.81, 2017).
-This is the first time Zion has ran under 55 seconds since 2016.
+So this is the first time Zion has ran under 55 seconds since 2016.